zarrenspry/ansbile_collections-vcloud_director/README.md

 list and the script will look for those keys, create the groups and add any host that has that key/value set in it's metadata.

+Although everything within a returned Key/Value pair is a string, I've added the ability to work with composite data.
+Only lists are supported for now.
+If the script encounters a value that contains a list it will attempt to break down the list and create groups from that data.

 ### filters
  *filters* can be used to look for key/value pairs within the metadata and filter out those targets.
 For example, if I added *env: Production*